Positivity and representations of surface groups: Introduction

-In the case when $\G$ is locally isomorphic to $\mathsf{SO}(p,q)$, $p\leq q$, Beyrer and Pozzetti~\cite{BeyrerPozzetti} recently proved the {\em closedness} of the set of $\Theta$-positive Anosov representations in $\operatorname{Hom}(\pi_1(S),\G)$, thus by Theorem~\ref{thm_intro:Anosov} also the closedness of the set of $\Theta$-positive representations.
-They derive this as a consequence of a family of collar lemmas and fine properties of the boundary map they establish.
-A similar approach should also work for the exceptional family of Lie groups admitting a $\Theta$-positive structure.

-{\bf Acknowledgements:} We thank Michel Brion, Steve Bradlow, Brian Collier, Beatrice Pozzetti, and Jérémy Toulisse for interesting discussions regarding the topics of this paper.
-We also thank Tengren Zhang for pointing out a mistake in the previous version.
-0.2 truecm
+{\bf Acknowledgements:} We thank Michel Brion, Steve Bradlow, Brian Collier, Beatrice Pozzetti, and J\'er\'emy Toulisse for interesting discussions regarding the topics of this paper.
+We also thank Nicolas Tholozan and Tengren Zhang for pointing out mistakes in previous versions.